 Quizzes are a nice way to assess your users' knowledge of a certain topic.

-BRYTER offers the possibility to build quizzes within an application.
+BRYTER offers the possibility to build knowledge tests, assessments, and quizzes within an Application.

 To do that, follow these steps: